 - Referrals: Ask other Squarespace users who they used.
 Word-of-mouth recommendations are often the most reliable.

-- Squarespace Expert directory: Separate from the marketplace - lists Circle members available for hire.
+- Squarespace Expert directory: Separate from the marketplace, it lists Circle members available for hire.

 Becoming a Squarespace Expert